 For most people, setting a new goal is exciting.
-It’s motivating and gets them to take action towards something they want.
-Oftentimes it’s the impetus for people to begin their fitness journey; they want to lose a certain amount of weight, qualify for a marathon, compete in a CrossFit competition, etc. These are all good things!
-However, the problem starts when trainers or group classes fast track workouts to make their clients happy.
-When the process is rushed, the coach misses the opportunity to help the client develop a deep understanding of what needs to be done and realistic expectations are not set.
-In the best-case scenario, this leads to disappointment; in the worst-case scenario, it leads to injury.
+It’s motivating and gets them to take action toward something they want.
+Often it’s the impetus for people to begin their fitness journey; they want to lose a certain amount of weight, qualify for a marathon, compete in a CrossFit competition, etc. These are all worthy initiatives!
+However, the problem starts when trainers or group classes fast-track workouts to make their clients happy.
+When the process is rushed, the coach misses the opportunity to help the client develop a deep understanding of what needs to be done—and how to set realistic expectations.
+In the best-case scenario, shortcuts lead to disappointment; in the worst-case scenario, they lead to injury.

-This is why Central Athlete focuses on building a broad foundation for each client that is individualized to their specific goals and based on quantitative data.
+This is why Central Athlete focuses on building a broad foundation for each client that is individualized for their specific goals and based on quantitative data.
 There is no guesswork!
-If someone wants to compete in CrossFit but can’t do a muscle-up yet, or doesn’t have the recovery protocols in place to train upwards of 8x per week, it’s doing them a disservice to jump right into an intense training regimen.
+If someone wants to compete in CrossFit but can’t do a muscle-up, or doesn’t have the recovery protocols in place to train upwards of 8x per week, it’s doing them a disservice to jump right into an intense training regimen.
 Similarly, if someone wants to compete in Olympic weightlifting, but can’t perform a full bodyweight squat without pain, they don’t have the ability to fully express their strength in a meet setting.
-In these examples above, slow and steady truly does “win the race.”
+In the examples above, slow and steady truly does “win the race.”

 So how can coaches set their clients up for success, no matter the goal?

 Build Sustainable Habits